TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Context

-Contexts propagate cancellation and timeouts across service calls, preventing resource leaks and allowing for graceful shutdowns.
+Contexts propagate request-scoped data, cancellation and timeout signals across service calls, preventing resource leaks and allowing for graceful shutdowns.

+We can use `context.Cause()` for context cancel visibility but we till have to be aware of nested timeouts and the complexity brought by cross-service propagation.

 -   context.Context
     -   context.Background()